nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ## Recap

 We now have a working client credentials flow for our Apis using IdentityServer4.
+In the next exercise we going to add an signin flow, [here](../02-LoginPage-ImplicitFlow)